-As shown in the results, sub-reaches along tributaries experiencing large channel widening were significantly steeper than those without widening, while along the Emme River channel, widening happened mostly along the gentler sub-reaches.
+641 As shown in the results, sub-reaches along tributaries experiencing large channel widening were 642 significantly steeper than those without widening, while along the Emme River channel, widening happened 643 mostly along the gentler sub-reaches.
 This contrasting effect is explained by the same reasons exposed above regarding widening and confinement.
-A negative correlation between width ratio and channel gradient as found along the flatter Emme River reaches was also observed by Lucía et al. (2015) and Lucía et al. (2018).
-The hydraulic conditions represented here by the estimated discharge and the SPI were not found to be significantly correlated with width ratio, although the multiple linear regression identified SPI as a significant variable explaining channel widening.
-Due to the large uncertainties related to the estimation of peak discharge at each transect and sub-reach, we preferred not using total stream power or unit stream power for analysis, but selected SPI instead.
-The use of this index as a proxy for stream power is only based on the stream morphology and therefore has also some limitations (as shown by Lucía et al., 2018).
-Therefore, results should be treated cautiously.
-Additional hydrological modelling efforts could provide more robust estimates of discharge (Rinaldi et al., 2016) but are out of the scope of this study.
-Even when accurate discharge estimates are available, stream power has been shown to only partially explain channel changes, as other factors might be more relevant (Krapesch et al., 2011, Comiti et al., 2016, Surian et al., 2016; Righini et al., 2017; Lucía et al., 2018).
-Finally, another morphological variable included in our analysis was sinuosity.
-However, this variable was not significant and did not explain channel widening,
+A negative correlation between width ratio and channel gradient as found 644 along the flatter Emme River reaches was also observed by Lucía et al. (2015), however, channel gradient is 645 646 much smaller along the Emme River than in the Italian streams analysed by these researchers.
+The hydraulic conditions represented here by the estimated discharge and the SPI were not found to be significantly correlated 647 648 with width ratio, although the multiple linear regression identified SPI as a significant variable explaining channel widening.
+Due to the large uncertainties related to the estimation of peak discharge at each transect and 649 sub-reach, we preferred not using total stream power or unit stream power for analysis, but selected SPI instead.
+650 However, even when accurate discharge estimates are available, stream power has been shown to only partially 651 explain channel changes, as other factors might be more relevant (Krapesch et al., 2011, Comiti et al., 2016, 652 Surian et al., 2016; Righini et al., 2017).
+Finally, another morphological variable included in our analysis was 653 654 sinuosity.
+However, this variable was not significant and did not explain channel widening, even though the